-Pulitzer Center grantee and veteran journalist Reese Erlich launches the SDSU-Pulitzer Center Campus Consortium partnership with his September 2012 visit exploring the "Arab Spring from Syria to Egypt and Gaza."
+Pulitzer Center grantee and veteran journalist Reese Erlich launched the SDSU-Pulitzer Center Campus Consortium partnership with a September 2012 visit exploring the "Arab Spring from Syria to Egypt and Gaza."